 John Miller was born in London in 1931 and started painting as a teenager.
 His first main career was as an architect and after a visit to West Cornwall in the mid-fifties he returned to live there in 1958.
 He was elected to the Newlyn Society of Artists in 1961 and became a Fellow of the Royal Society of Arts in 1964.

-A visit to the Isles of Scilly at the invitation of the Dorrien-Smith family led to the now famous beach paintings, and after living at Sancreed for many years he painted from a house on the beach at Lelant where some of his most evocative paintings were done.
-John Miller also traveled widely and appeared on many TV programs and broadcasts.
+A visit to the Isles of Scilly at the invitation of the Dorrien-Smith family led to the now-famous beach paintings, and after living at Sancreed for many years he painted from a house on the beach at Lelant where some of his most evocative paintings were done.
+John Miller also travelled widely and appeared on many TV programs and broadcasts.

-Ted Dyer is one of the UK's best known contemporary artists.
+Ted Dyer is one of the UK's best-known contemporary artists.
 His work is acclaimed internationally through his many exhibitions, prints, art cards and books.
 Ted Dyer's work documents his family life within the landscape.
-Ted Dyer's work is highly collectable and his original oil paintings are true modern classics, captivating in their chose of subject matter and beautiful use of paint.
+Ted Dyer's work is highly collectable and his original oil paintings are true modern classics, captivating in their choice of subject matter and beautiful use of paint.
 Ted Dyer is the father of artist John Dyer.

-Kurt Jackson is the best known of the 'horizon painters' in Cornwall.
+Cornwall artist Kurt Jackson is the best-known of the 'horizon painters' in Cornwall.
 Kurt's work is widely known and he is one of Cornwall's most prolific and commercially successful artists.
-Kurt has exhibited widely and his work has developed to include large scale canvases.
-Like the artist John Dyer he is also well known for his environmental work and was also a resident artist alongside John Dyer at Eden's Live 8 Concert.
+Kurt has exhibited widely and his work has developed to include large-scale canvases.
+Like Cornwall artist John Dyer he is also well known for his environmental work and was also a resident artist alongside John Dyer at Eden's Live 8 Concert.